Sean-Khorasani/ai-smartdefine/README.md

-# 🧠 SmartDefine - AI-Powered Vocabulary Learning Extension
+# SmartDefine - AI-Powered English Vocabulary Learning Extension

 > Transform any webpage into a language learning opportunity with intelligent definitions, spaced repetition, and comprehensive vocabulary management.